marcos-abreu/monaco/docs/modules/monaco-views.md

 ----

-**css selector** : the css selector will be assigned to the subview as their target element if non `classView` is assigned to the subview.
+**css selector** : the css selector will be assigned to the subview as their target element if no `classView` is assigned to the subview.
 The selector will serve as the wrapper where the subview will be rendered - so the element the selector targets should be on the DOM tree by the time the subview is rendered ( this is usually accomplished by rendering the DOM element associated with the selector on the *master view* ).

 Creating simple subviews